walinejs/waline/docs/src/en/advanced/faq.md

 ### LightGallery

-Insert following code before `</head>` tag in your html content. `#waline-coment` is your Waline comment element selector, you need replace it by yourself.
+Insert following code before `<head>` tag in your html content. `#waline-coment` is your Waline comment element selector, you need replace it by yourself.

 ```html
 <link